 Data storage and safety

-These hurdles prevent development of useful information that extension service providers and other agricultural practitioners can use to advice farmers on improving crop production.
+These hurdles prevent development of useful information that extension service providers and other agricultural practitioners can use to advise farmers on improving crop production.
 Some of the SWC data that is available can be accessed through website portals that are user friendly.

 Consequently, there are data gaps that do exist that data users need.
 The existing SWC data gaps are insufficient accurate data and lack of combined data portals.

 Data Provision and needs